If you are interested in the workings of the human mind, mathematical skills can be invaluable in unlocking its secrets.

 Access QualificationsAccess Qualifications

-30 level 3 credits at Distinction including 15 level 3 credits in mathematics, and 15 level 3 credits at Merit.
+45 level 3 credits at Distinction including 15 credits each in mathematics, human biology and a third subject, preferably a science.
 A Newcastle University Mathematics and Statistics pre-entry course may also be required.

 Cambridge Pre-UCambridge Pre-U